Uyanide/dotfiles/README.md

 - `ssh-init`

-  ensures that there is only one valid ssh-agent running at the same time.
+  ensures there is only one valid ssh-agent running at the same time.
 Useful when creating ssh-agent somewhere else than the login shell scripts or across sessions.

 - `screenshot`